 Doug Collins enters Georgia Senate race, setting off Republican battle

-WASHINGTON — Georgia Rep. Doug Collins announced his bid for Senate on Tuesday to challenge Republican Sen. Kelly Loeffler who was appointed by GOP Gov. Brian Kemp in December, a move that drew immediate condemnation from the National Republican Senatorial Committee, the party-run organization dedicated to electing a Senate majority.
+WASHINGTON — Georgia Rep. Doug Collins on Tuesday announced his bid to challenge Republican Sen. Kelly Loeffler in November, a move that drew immediate condemnation from the National Republican Senatorial Committee, the party-run organization dedicated to maintaining the Senate majority.

-Collins had drawn support from allies of President Trump to be Kemp's choice when was faced with appointing a successor to former Sen. Johnny Isakson, who resigned his seat at the end of 2019 due to health reasons.
-Collins became a major defender of the president during the House impeachment hearings and said in his senatorial bid announcement on Fox News that he "sill got a lot of work left to do to help this president finish this impeachment out."
+Collins became a major defender of the president during the House impeachment hearings and said in announcing his Senate bid on Fox News that he still had "a lot of work left to do to help this president finish this impeachment out."

-The NRSC's executive director Kevin McLaughlin said that he and the organization will fully support Loeffler's reelection campaign, amid Collins' news.
+The NRSC's executive director, Kevin McLaughlin, said that he and the organization will fully support Loeffler's re-election effort.

-Currently, three Democrats have announced to run in the special election: Tamara Johnson-Shealey, Matt Lieberman and Richard Dien Winfield.

-In a tweet on Wednesday, Collins called this statement "fake news" from "the head of a Washington-based group whose bylaws require him to support all incumbents, even unelected ones."
+In a tweet on Wednesday, Collins called McLaughlin's statement "fake news" from "the head of a Washington-based group whose bylaws require him to support all incumbents, even unelected ones."

-"It’s so selfish of Doug Collins to be promoting himself when President Trump needs a unified team and Senator Loeffler is such a warrior for the president," SLF president Steven Law said.
-"As we've said before, Senator Loeffler is an outsider like Trump, not just another DC politician.
+"It’s so selfish of Doug Collins to be promoting himself when President Trump needs a unified team and Senator Loeffler is such a warrior for the president," fund president Steven Law said.
+"As we've said before, Senator Loeffler is an outsider like Trump, not just another D.C. politician.
 We’ll have her back if she needs us."

-Since joining the Senate, Loeffler has defended the president during the impeachment hearings, and attacking those she felt were not.
-On Monday, Loeffler called out Utah Sen. Mitt Romney on Twitter after he reestablished his openness to hearing from witnesses in the impeachment trial.
+Since joining the Senate, Loeffler has defended the president during the impeachment hearings and attacked those she felt were not.
+On Monday, Loeffler called out Sen. Mitt Romney, R-Utah, on Twitter after he re-established his openness to hearing from witnesses in the impeachment trial.

-The Republican primary in Georgia will take place on May 19, and candidates have until March 6 to file.
-Whoever wins the election for this seat in 2020 will have to run for reelection again in 2022, as this election will only be to fulfill the last two years of Isakson's term.

 Klobuchar might not be viable at many Iowa caucus sites.
 Where will her supporters go?